hapax/hapax.github.io/assets/simple-physics.md

 settle for the weakest possible caricatures of natural law and physical reasoning.
-Similarly, applications and experiments are often deemed too difficult to permit quantitative exploration, even though these are the lifeblood of the physical sciences.
+Similarly, applications and experiments are often deemed too difficult to approach quantitatively, even though these are the lifeblood of the physical sciences!
 Both assertions are nonsense, as the examples above conclusively demonstrate.